read time • 4 mins

 The platform also helps the team stay ahead of demurrage, helping them avoid the costly fees that accumulate when railcars sit for too long at any given facility.
 Better visibility means fewer surprises and fewer missed pickup windows, which, overall, equates to fewer fees.

-“Telegraph has made it easy to monitor where our cars are dwelling,” says Amanda.
+“Telegraph has made it easy to monitor where our cars are dwelling,” says a Logistics Supervisor at Pete Lien & Sons.
 “Because of this we are able to ensure equipment stays in motion and decrease our overall cycle times, which results in fewer demurrage fees.”

 A Partnership Built on Responsiveness

-Technology advancements aside, what Pete Lien & Sons team describes most often is the relationship they have built with the Telegraph team.
-Telegraph’s Operations team acts as an extension of the Pete Lien & Sons team, maintaining regular communication, and quickly resolving any questions that arise.
 “Our working relationship with Telegraph has been one of the best parts of this whole experience.
 They have taken the time to really understand our business and make shipping by rail easier throughout the whole process.
-Ultimately, this makes shippers feel more confident in choosing rail,” Teresa says.
+Ultimately, this makes shippers feel more confident in choosing rail,” says a Logistics Coordinator at Pete Lien & Sons.

 For Pete Lien & Sons, that consistency has been as valuable as the technology itself.